 To all the answers I had memorised a hundred times before.

-from every possible angle,
+avoiding eye contact from every possible angle.

-And how to keep my hands locked between my thighs,
+He was the chain that kept my hands locked between my thighs,

 And my head lower than the others.